 English Language Proficiency

 If you are from a non-English speaking country, you are required to show English Proficiency as measured by the TOEFL or IEFLTS exams.
-Our graduate college requires a minimum TOEFL iBT score >102 (IELTS > 6.5) for full status admission.
+Our graduate college requires a minimum TOEFL iBT score of 103 or IELTS of 7.5 for full status admission.
 Detailed requirements for the TOEFL/IELTS (including exemption information) are outlined here.

 Statement of Financial Resources